Lovable vs Bolt vs v0: We Tested All 4 AI Builders

 - You need a working app fast

-- You are building an MVP
+- You are building a quick prototype

 - You do not want to set up infrastructure